The Cleanest Cruise Lines, According to CDC Inspection Scores

 The Average Score of Every Cruise Line

 As mentioned above, the CDC lists the inspections scores for an enormous number of vessels sailing from the United States.
 These scores go back years.
-For our research, we focused only on scores from the start of 2022 through today to provide more recent information.
+For our research, we focused only on scores from August 2023 through today to provide more recent information.

 In addition, we looked only at those lines with at least two ships receiving scores during that time.
 This removes small specialty lines that might only occasionally sail from the U.S.